ITHwang/mns-conference/main.md

 ## # 7
 - So, let's move on to a brief trend in retriever.
-- Classically, for searching documents related to a query, Bag-Of-Words algorithms are widely used.
+- Classically, as a statistical approach for searching documents, Bag-Of-Words algorithm is widely used.
-- Before receiving queries, the algorithms give weight to each words in all documents based on word frequency.
+- Before receiving queries, the algorithm give weight to each words in all documents based on word frequency.
 - At that time, basically, the more often a word appears, the more weight it has.
-- But if the word appears across all documents, its weight would be reduced, because it is used so usually that the word may not have to do with specific documents such as personal pronouns and prepositions.
+- But if the word appears across all documents, its weight would be reduced, because it is used so usually that it may not have to do with specific documents such as personal pronouns and prepositions.
 - On the other hand, if a word often appears in specific documents, it can get more weight because the word is likely to implicit topics the documents have.
 - So, when we get a query, we can create query vector and document vectors by using words in the query.
 - Finally we can find relevant documents that have vectors in the proximity of the query vector.

 ## # 8
+- But, the classical approach has two limitations.
+- Actually, when it performs, It creates a vocabulary.
+- And when making vectors, it refers only stuff about words in the vocabulary, as ignoring unknown words out of the vocabulary.
+- Besides, even if a query has synonyms of words in the vocabulary, the algorithm cannot answer properly because it still perceives the synonyms as unknown words.
+- From last years, however, Deep Learning has been approved as one of the powerful algorithms and it starts to be applied to resolve the limitations.
+- As you guys can see on the right, Dense Vector model, as a deep Learning approach, receives queries and documents and outputs their vectors directly.
+- At that time, in addition to resolving the limitations, it also comprehends contextual meaning of words, which can facilitates creating optimal vectors of long-text documents.
+- Eventually, we select E5 model, as the state-of-the-art model by microsoft, to verify quality of the knowledge base and performance of the retriever.

+## # 9
 - ...